| Additional Resources |

 Reduces Risk of Circulation Problems

 - Static standing has been identified as a contributing factor in the development of edema (swelling of the lower legs).
 When the muscles of the lower legs are not being flexed their ability to pump blood and fluids through the circulatory system is restricted.
-Leaning or sitting on the RISON frees the user to flex the muscles of the lower legs and, by doing so, improves circulation in the lower legs.
+Leaning against or sitting on the RISON frees individuals to flex the muscles of the lower legs which in turn improves circulation in the lower legs.

 Helps to Improve the Health of the Body's Systems